Time-Varying Bayesian Optimization Without a Metronome: Background

 \subsection{State-of-the-Art of TVBO}

-Despite its huge potential for applications, only a few papers study the TVBO framework.
-In this section, we review them and explain how this paper relates to the literature.

 A synthetic comparison of all TVBO solutions in the literature is provided in Table~\ref{tab:sota}.
-It shows that TVBO has been well studied under the assumption that the objective function $f$ follows a simple Markov model.
-In this setting, it has been shown that any TVBO algorithm incurs a cumulative regret that is at least linear in the number of iterations, and three algorithms with a provable linear upper asymptotic regret bound have been proposed~\cite{bogunovic2016time, brunzema2022event}.
-For completeness, Table~\ref{tab:sota} also lists TVBO solutions that assume that the variational budget of $f$ is finite~\cite{zhou2021no, deng2022weighted}.
-This setting is very different from the usual setting of TVBO, as it implies that the objective function becomes asymptotically static.
-Under such a restrictive assumption, sublinear asymptotic upper regret bounds can be derived.
+TVBO has been well studied in two settings: (i)~under the assumption that the objective function $f$ follows a simple Markov model and (ii)~under the assumption that $f$ has a finite variational budget.
+In setting~(i), it has been shown that any TVBO algorithm incurs a cumulative regret that is at least linear in the number of iterations, and three algorithms with a provable linear asymptotic regret bound have been proposed~\citep{bogunovic2016time, brunzemaevent}.
+In setting~(ii), sublinear regret bounds can be achieved~\citep{zhou2021no, deng2022weighted}.
+It should be noted that this setting is unrealistic in general, as it implies that the objective function becomes asymptotically static.

-Table~\ref{tab:sota} also shows that all algorithms that offer regret guarantees make the assumption that their response time is constant and independent of their dataset sizes $n$.
-This is unrealistic, as the response time of a TVBO algorithm typically is in $\mathcal{O}(n^3)$.
-On real deployments, TVBO algorithms that never remove observations from their datasets will eventually become prohibitive to use.
-Table~\ref{tab:sota} lists two algorithms that relax this assumption~\cite{nyikosa2018bayesian, bardou2024too}.
-However, since deriving a regret bound is significantly more difficult when the response time of the TVBO algorithm is variable, none of the two algorithms comes with a regret bound.
+TVBO problems are characterized by three time scales: (i)~\textit{a temporal lengthscale $l_T$} that can be likened to the inverse of the rate of change of $f$ in time, (ii)~\textit{the time horizon $H$} of the optimization task and (iii)~\textit{the response time of the algorithm $R(n)$} that aggregates the time needed for observing $f$ (i.e., $R(0)$) and the time needed for GP inference on a reasonable dataset size $n$.
+Let us discuss how the state-of-the-art of TVBO performs when these time scales vary.

+\paragraph{Near-Constant Response Time.} When $R(\lfloor H / R(0) \rfloor) \sim R(0)$, the cost of GP inference is negligible even when it is conducted on a dataset that contains the maximal number of observations that can be collected within the time horizon $H$ (that is, $\lfloor H / R(0) \rfloor$).
+This happens when the objective function $f$ is very expensive to evaluate.
+In this setting, it is reasonable to assume that the response time $R(n)$ is constant and to expect that all algorithms perform well.
+Note that all TVBO algorithms that provide a regret bound assume $R(n) \in \Theta(1)$ (see Table~\ref{tab:sota}).

+\paragraph{Quasi-Static Problems.} When $l_T \gg R(n)$ for a reasonable dataset size $n \ll H$, observations can be acquired rapidly with respect to the rate of change of the objective function.
+Although the time taken by GP inference may not be negligible (i.e., $R(n) \in \Theta(1)$ may no longer be assumed), TVBO algorithms that address the time-varying problem as a series of static optimization problems coupled with periodic resets of their datasets (e.g., R-GPUCB, ET-GPUCB) may still perform well, even though they remove relevant observations at each reset.
+However, TVBO algorithms that never remove observations from their datasets (e.g., TV-GPUCB, ABO) may eventually become prohibitive to use.